gaps-closure/gaps-closure.github.io/docs/Java/01-overview.md

 Visual Interface (CVI) based on Visual Studio Code @VSCode.
 Additional plugins to provide syntax hints (similar to the C toolchain @CDoc) are planned in future work.

-From there, we use the Java compiler to generated a jar file that we can feed to a tool called JOANA @joana, which builds a system dependency graph (SDG) model of the annotated program.
+From there, we use the Java compiler to generate a jar file that we can feed to a tool called JOANA @joana, which builds a system dependency graph (SDG) model of the annotated program.
 Using the model produced from the SDG, our conflict analysis based on the CLOSURE constraint model for Java (implemented using MiniZinc) determines if the partitioning of